DiogoCoelho98/yelpcamp/README.md

 # YelpCamp

 ## Description
 YelpCamp is a web app designed for users to discover campgrounds worldwide.
 It offers comprehensive information about each campground, such as descriptions, photos, prices, and reviews.
-Additionally, users can create their own campgrounds and contribute reviews to existing ones.
+Additionally, users can create their own campgrounds and contribute with reviews.

 ## Built With
  <img src="https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white" alt="CSS icon" />